MexMerchant/Zencart-Unbranded/README.md

 	- Line 11: `define('MODULE_PAYMENT_PAYMENT_NETWORK_FORM_URL', 'https://gateway.example.com/hosted/');` changing gateway.example.com to your gateway url
 	- Line 13: `define('MODULE_PAYMENT_PAYMENT_NETWORK_ADMIN_TITLE', 'Payment Network Integration');` changing Payment Network to your brand name
 	- Line 14: `define('MODULE_PAYMENT_PAYMENT_NETWORK_ADMIN_DESCRIPTION', '<a target=\"_blank\" href=\"https://www.example.com?ref=zen-cart\"><img style=\"float:right;margin-right:8px;\" src=\"https://www.example.com/images/logo.png?ref=zen-cart\"/></a> <br/><a target="_blank" href="https://www.cardstream.com/signup?ref=zen-cart">Click Here to Sign Up for an Account</a><br /><br /><a target="_blank" href="https://mms.cardstream.com/admin?ref=zen-cart">Login to the PaymentNetwork Merchant Area</a><br /><br /><strong>Requirements:</strong><br /><hr />*<strong>PaymentNetwork Account</strong> (see link above to signup)<br />*<strong>PaymentNetwork MerchantID</strong> available from your Merchant Area<br/> *<strong>PaymentNetwork Merchant Password</strong> set in mms &amp; required for zen-cart');` changing references to www.example.com to your website url and PaymentNetwork to your brand name
+2. When downloading as a zip file, you can right-click and rename to remove the `Unbranded` text from the filename.

 # Installing and configuring the module